DPMM FC: Back to Malaysia League (2025–present)

 On 22 May 2025, the Football Association of Singapore announced that DPMM will depart the league after the 2024–25 season.
 Later that day, the Malaysian Football League confirmed the club's participation in the 2025–26 Malaysia Super League alongside 13 other clubs, with the Bruneian side designated as a guest team.
 DPMM have already signed Indonesian international Ramadhan Sananta and Malaysian defender Fairuz Zakaria prior to MFL's announcement.
 The move was made official on 3 June in a signing ceremony that took place in Johor Bahru.
 The club will bear the cost of travel and accommodation for every visiting team throughout the season.
 They played their first MSL match since returning on 8 August 2025 away against PDRM in a 2–2 draw.

 On 25 October 2025, DPMM played Johor Darul Ta'zim (JDT) away in Johor Bahru, the team that has won the league for the last 11 seasons.
-The Bruneian side lost 10–0 and created the largest win in MSL history, JDT's largest win in history and also DPMM's worst defeat in history.
+The Bruneian side lost 10–0 and created DPMM's worst defeat in history, as well as the largest win in MSL history and also JDT's largest win in history at the time.
+After an inconsistent campaign, DPMM finished in tenth place in their first season back in Malaysia.